 Copies of your written work: Students are required to keep a copy of their work for their own records.

 Format of your written work: Written work must be typed in a clear font and at least 12 pt, with at least 1.5 spacing, or legibly hand-written.
 Please leave wide margins for markers’ comments.

 Collecting your marked work: Written work is usually returned in tutorials or seminars.
 In some circumstances written work may be collected from the General Office.
 If you wish your work to be posted to your mailing address you should provide a stamped addressed envelope.
 Please note that marks for written work (essays, assignments or exams) will not be given over the phone.

 All students are required to attend examinations on the date allocated by the Examinations Section.
 Students who are unable to attend because of an examination timetable clash must consult the Student Centre.
 If you are unable to attend because of the other exceptional circumstances you should consult the coordinator of the unit of study AT LEAST ONE WEEK before the beginning of the official examination period.
-The coordinator will then make alternative arrangements.
+Information can also be found at the Faculty's Special Consideration page.
+The coordinator may make alternative arrangements.
 Students sitting examinations on alternative dates, prior to the timetabled examination, are required to sign a statutory declaration that they will not disclose the contents of the paper.

 If you miss an exam

 If you miss an exam for any reason please contact your unit of study coordinator as soon as you can so that appropriate alternatives can be arranged.

 The Department of English uses the following marking system: